-- 1. A Commercial building is supplied at one service voltage. - 2.
+- 1. A Commercial building is supplied with one service voltage per Standard Voltage Offering, Section 2.3.4. - 2.
 Single-phase energy is supplied at a nominal value of 120/240 volts, three-wire, up to 100-Kilowatt Demand. - 3.
 The Owner shall make provision to take delivery at one of the nominal utilization voltages as specified by EPLC in Standard Voltage Offerings of these Conditions of Service.
 The Owner shall obtain prior approval from EPLC for the use of any specific voltage at any specific location.